Title Sponsor

 Virtual participation: Live stream via ON24

-Speakers: Diane Biesinger (she/her), CHRP, Manager, People and Culture, HRPA
+Speakers: Diane Biesinger (she/her), CHRP, Manager, People and Culture, HRPA; Thomas Puthenmadhom (he/him), Outreach Coordinator, Humber College

 The pursuit of diversity in the workplace and inclusion is not merely a buzzword; it’s a commitment that demands tangible actions and genuine intentions.
 Great Place To Work will highlight considerations to promote diversity and inclusion in the workplace.

-HR is now taking on the lion’s share of DEI and needs help.
+HR is now taking on the lion’s share of IDEA and needs help.
 What issues and trends are on the horizon and how can you prepare and adapt?

 When an organization is more transparent with their employees, they tend to be more successful in employee engagement and have a stronger company culture.
 Hiring new talent is an important first step to creating trust and a positive relationship.
 Let’s discuss new ways you can enhance your hiring transparency, other than just posting a salary range, that will truly champion diversity and inclusion.